spatialthoughts/qgis-tutorials/source/docs/3/web_mapping_with_qgis2web.rst

  .. image:: /static/3/web_mapping_with_qgis2web/images/7.png
    :align: center

-8. The field *type* is somewhat improper, so let's create a new field called *class* and add the word Airport after each entry in type field. (i.e) an entry as major will become a *Major Airport*.
+8. The values in the field *type* can be a bit more informative.
+Let's create a new field called *class* and add the word Airport after each entry in type field. (i.e) an entry as major will become a *Major Airport*.

  .. image:: /static/3/web_mapping_with_qgis2web/images/8.png
    :align: center